wp-plugins/video-thumbnails/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Fixed an issue where no URL was returned when Vimeo's rate limit had been exceeded.
+The default image URL is now returned, but a future version of the plugin will store thumbnails locally for a better fix.

 = 0.1.2 =
-Fixed a possible issue with how the default image URL is created
+* Fixed a possible issue with how the default image URL is created

 = 0.1.1 =
-Fixed an issue with the plugin directory's name that caused the default URL to be broken Added support for YouTube URLs
+* Fixed an issue with the plugin directory's name that caused the default URL to be broken
+* Added support for YouTube URLs

 = 0.1 =
-Initial release
+* Initial release

 == Known Issues ==

-* Vimeo thumbnails are sometimes not returned, I believe this is being caused by an API rate limit
+* The Vimeo API is rate limited, so the default image will be displayed when the limit has been exceeded.
+I'm planning to add local copies of files in a future release to solve this problem.